Separation Under One Roof

 As people are routinely working remotely, many families are forced into effective “lock down”.

-Where does this leave those couples separated under one roof or people contemplating separating but required to stay living separately in part in the same home?
+Where does this leave those couples separated under one roof or people contemplating separating but required to stay living separately and apart in the same home?

 To establish that you have separated, three elements are required: